Aidenzich/note-dbms/docs/sql/basic.md

 | Produce a Cartesian product of rows in tables | `SELECT c1, c2 FROM t1 CROSS JOIN t2;` <br> or <br> `SELECT c1, c2 FROM t1, t2;` |
 | Another way to perform cross join | `SELECT c1, c2 FROM t1, t2;` | |
 | Join t1 to itself using INNER JOIN clause | `SELECT c1, c2 FROM t1 A INNER JOIN t1 B ON condition` |
+- To understand the difference between different join methods, you can see [HERE](./joins.md) for more informations.
 ## Using SQL Operators
 | Purpose | SQL | Description |
 |-|-|-|